lubieniebieski/lubieniebieski.github.com/content/posts/2021/2021-03-10-workspace-2021/index.md

 ### External camera

 As I mentioned, I do a lot of Meet/Zoom/Slack calls every day, so it's important for me to have a decent Audio/Video setup.
-In addition to the Blue microphone described earlier, I use a [Logitech C922][16] webcam which offers nice quality and allows me to get a better angle than using a camera available on my Macbook.
+In addition to the Blue microphone described earlier, I use a [Logitech C922][16] webcam which offers nice quality and allows me to get a better angle than using a camera available on my MacBook.

 {{< image src="202102_X1004553-lubieniebieskipl.jpg">}}